 Being honest may not get you a lot of friends, but it’ll always get you the right ones.

 You have enemies?
 Good.
 That means you’ve stood up for something sometime in your life.

 If you go around worrying about everything you say, you’ll never say anything.

-An expert on influence and a keynote speaker and trainer internationally since 1989, Stevie Ray helps business leaders influence situations toward positive outcomes.
+An expert on influence and an international keynote speaker and trainer since 1989, Stevie Ray helps business leaders influence situations toward positive outcomes.
 He can be reached at www.stevierayspeaks.com